Deciphering scientific classification

 Naming rules

-Carl Linnaeus.
-(Wellcome Images / Wiki; cc by 2.0)
+Carl Linnaeus (Wellcome Images / Wiki; CC BY 2.0)

-It happens occasionally that two or more individuals, unbeknownst to each other, have given different names to the same species.
+Formal international agreements hold tons of rules for naming species.
+One of them concerns the “discoverer” and the year of its classification.
+For example, Linnaeus was the first to classify the Red Fox, so you’ll often see it listed this way: Vulpes vulpes (Linnaeus, 1758).
+It occasionally happens that two or more individuals, unbeknownst to each other, have given different names to the same species.
 In that case, only the first describer is recognized.

 Why Latin?